Research Areas

 PhD in Music Composition

 At the center of the PhD program in Music Composition is the creation of new compositions.
 Research can relate to the composer’s compositions in a variety of ways.
 It can support explorations into orchestration, structure, pitch, tuning, use of electronics, interdisciplinary work, scoring for screens, theoretical interests, and studies of various musical aesthetics.
-Research should support both the compositional process as well in depth study leading to a dissertation.
+Research should support both the compositional process as well as in-depth study leading to a dissertation.
 Dissertation topics reflect the individual interest of the composer in the 21st century.
 The PhD composer should address how this study relates to their own creative work.
 Requirements include creation of a significant composition and public presentation of that work, as well as an in-depth study and dissertation of no less than 100 pages.

 PhD in Music Performance